SolidLabResearch/user-managed-access/documentation/getting-started.md

 The RS uses that same key to sign its messages as described in the RFC, using the [http-message-signatures](https://www.npmjs.com/package/http-message-signatures) library.
 This is done for every HTTP request the RS sends to the AS in the following sections.

+## Locating the Authorization Server

+To be able to communicate with it, the RS needs to know where to find the AS.
+The current implementation of the RS knows this through server configuration.
+This can be seen in the startup script in the [RS package.json](../packages/css/package.json) when looking at the `start` script.
+It uses the CLI parameter `-a http://localhost:4000/` to inform the RS where it can find the relevant AS, which internally sets the Components.js variable `urn:solid-server:uma:variable:AuthorizationServer` to the provided value.

 ## Resource registration